 - Underlying asset value of the issuer is estimated based on information available, including any information regarding the most recent rounds of borrower funding.
 Significant increases (decreases) in this unobservable input would result in a significantly higher (lower) fair value measurement. - Volatility, or the amount of uncertainty or risk about the size of the changes in the warrant price, is based on guideline publicly traded companies within indices similar in nature to the underlying company issuing the warrant.
 A total of seven such indices were used.
-The weighted average volatility assumptions used for the warrant valuation at March 31, 2012 and December 31, 2011 was 24%.
+The weighted average volatility assumptions used for the warrant valuation at June 30, 2012 and December 31, 2011 was 24%.
 Significant increases (decreases) in this unobservable input would result in a significantly higher (lower) fair value measurement. - The risk-free interest rates are derived from the U.S. Treasury yield curve.
 The risk-free interest rates are calculated based on a weighted average of the risk-free interest rates that correspond closest to the expected remaining life of the warrant.
-The risk free rates used for the warrant valuations at March 31, 2012 and December 31, 2011 ranged from 0.19% to 1.04%, and 0.12% to 0.83%, respectively. - Other adjustments, including a marketability discount on private company warrants, are estimated based on management's judgment about the general industry environment.
-The marketability discount used for the warrant valuations at both March 31, 2012 and December 31, 2011 was 20%.
+The risk free rates used for the warrant valuations at June 30, 2012 and December 31, 2011 ranged from 0.21% to 0.72%, and from 0.12% to 0.83%, respectively. - Other adjustments, including a marketability discount on private company warrants, are estimated based on management's judgment about the general industry environment.
+The marketability discount used for the warrant valuations at both June 30, 2012 and December 31, 2011 was 20%.
 Significant increases (decreases) in this unobservable input would result in a significantly lower (higher) fair value measurement.

 Under certain circumstances the Company may use an alternative technique to value warrants that better reflects the warrants fair value, such as an expected settlement of a warrant in the near term or a model that incorporates a put feature associated with the warrant.
 The fair value may be determined based on the expected proceeds to be received from such settlement or based on the net present value of the expected proceeds from the put option.
-Prior to the year ended December 31, 2011, there were no warrants that required valuation under alternative techniques.